For a complete guide to all Textile Indie’s basket weaving posts and videos, visit the main Basket Weaving Page.

-Also known as a simple weave.
+Plain weave is also known as a simple weave.

-Plain weave is done by following an over one, under one pattern of weaving.
+Plain weave is done by following an over-one, under-one pattern of weaving.

-The over one, under one pattern alternates from row to row so that the stakes are also going over one, under one vertically.
+The over-one, under-one pattern alternates from row to row so that the stakes are also going over one, under one vertically.

 Twill weave is a style of weaving where the weaver goes over a certain number of stakes and under a certain number of stakes in an alternating pattern.